Cochlear implants are a type of hearing device that can restore hearing in patients with severe hearing loss or deafness.

 It comes in two main parts.
 The first part is an electrode array surgically placed into the inner ear and a magnet placed under the scalp.
 The surgery typically takes 1-2 hours under general anesthesia.

-“In many cases, residual hearing is lost after the surgery and that is why you need to have a significant amount of hearing loss to benefit from a cochlear implant,” said Dr. Joshua Smith, ear, nose and throat specialist with Marshfield Clinic Health System.
+“Although we are sometimes able to preserve the remaining hearing in the implanted ear, residual hearing commonly declines after the surgery and that is one reason why you need to have a significant amount of hearing loss to benefit from a cochlear implant,” said Dr. Joshua Smith, ear, nose and throat specialist with Marshfield Clinic Health System.

-The second part is an external piece that looks something like a hearing aid.
+The second part is an external processor that looks something like a hearing aid.
 It takes sound and transmits it to the internal receiver.
 This segment attaches to your head via the magnet that was placed under your scalp.
-This external part may be replaced in the future as updates are made available or in case the piece is broken.
+This external part may be replaced in the future as updates are made available or in case the processor is broken.

 More advanced testing